 DescriptionIn the seventh clip, Erik and Alan worked to extend their model using the orange and red train to show fourths and halves.
 They concluded that three fourths was larger than two thirds by one twelfth....

-DescriptionIn the second clip, Kimberly and Audra worked together on the task: Which is larger one half or three fourths.
-Kimberly built a model using an orange and red train, two dark green rods, and four light...
+DescriptionIn the third clip, Alan and Erik worked together on the task: Which is larger two thirds or one half and by how much?
+Alan first built a model using the dark green rod as one, and the two concluded...